 Nitrogen is one of the main three macro nutrients (nitrogen, phosphorus, potassium: NPK) required by plants and can often become the limiting factor to growth in a flourishing system.
 Flourish Nitrogen™ is a concentrated (15,000 mg/L) blend of nitrogen sources.
 It provides nitrogen in both the nitrate form and the plant–preferred ammonium form.
 However, no free ammonia is released because the ammonium in Flourish Nitrogen™ is complexed and unavailable until utilized by the plants.
+Ammonium becomes available after conversion of urea (carbamide).
 Flourish Nitrogen™ also provides nitrate for those plants that can readily utilize nitrate as well.
 For maximum benefit, use with Flourish Phosphorus™ and Flourish Potassium™.
 Flourish Nitrogen™ is safe for invertebrates such as shrimp.

 Sizes: 100 mL, 250 mL, 500 mL, 2 L, 4 L